Last updated on January 22nd, 2024 at 01:53 pm

 On the other hand, there are some significant limitations to taking a break.

-- Disconnection: One of the most difficult aspects of a break is that it can lead to a more significant distance between partners.
-The goal of taking a break is to create space and time for self-reflection, but it can also create time for partners to grow apart.
-Being away from each other for an extended period can lead to a sense of disconnection and a lack of intimacy.
+Disconnection: One of the most difficult aspects of a break is that it can lead to a more significant distance between partners.
+The goal of taking a break is to create space and time for self-reflection, but it can also create time for partners to grow apart and break up.

-- Break-up: Finally, taking a break can also lead to the end of a relationship.
-Sometimes, taking a break is a way of delaying the inevitable breakup.
+Break-up: Taking a break can also lead to the end of a relationship.
+Sometimes, a break is a way of delaying the inevitable breakup.
 If a couple cannot work through their issues or find common ground, taking a break may end up being the final nail in the coffin.

-Taking a break in a relationship without breaking up could be the goal of some couples, but taking a break could also be a way for a partner to end things without being straightforward.
+Taking a break without breaking up could be the goal of some couples, but taking a break could also be a way for a partner to end things without being straightforward.

 I have seen partners who went on a break and one didn’t hear from the other ever again.